-- 1. AFFIRMS the right of persons with disabilities to pursue lives of inclusion, self sufficiency, equal opportunity, meaningful contribution, independent living and full participation.
-(2009) - 2.
+- 1. RECOGNIZES that the community of people who identify as experiencing limitations or variations in ability to access their larger communities, including the workplace and healthcare system, seek to limit the use of the term "disability" whenever possible because of its negative connotation, and ENCOURAGES use of language endorsed by the community itself - 2.
+AFFIRMS the right of persons with disabilities to pursue lives of inclusion, self sufficiency, equal opportunity, meaningful contribution, independent living and full participation.
+(2009) - 3.
 ENCOURAGES all health-care professionals and facilities to provide for equal access to quality health care and supportive services for individuals with disabilities.
-(2012) - 3.
+(2012) - 4.
 OPPOSES all public and private discrimination against persons on the basis of disability including medical school admissions, medical school education, extracurricular opportunities, promotion and graduation, post graduate placement, hospital staff appointment, licensure, availability of health care, utilization of appropriate accommodations and access to social welfare.
 The usage of the terms "disability" and "accommodation" are governed by the definitions given and subsequently updated in the "Rehabilitation Act of 1973", the "Americans With Disabilities Act of 1990" (ADA) and the ADA Amendments Act of 2008 (ADAA).
-(2009) - 4.
-URGES enactment of more civil rights laws at the local, state and federal levels, which would provide to persons with disability the same protections now provided to others on the basis of race, religion, national origin, or sex.
-(1997) - 5.
-ENCOURAGES the study of the problems encountered by the person with a disability when both receiving and providing health care.
-(1997) - 6.
-BELIEVES the burden of proof of judgment, reliability, capability, or entitlement to a position for individuals with a disability should not be greater than or different from that placed on other persons. - 7.
+(2009) - 5.
+URGES that people with disabilities receive equal treatment in all aspects of society, including local, state, and federal laws as any other person.
+(2018) - 6.
+BELIEVES that a person classified with having a disability and a person classified without having a disability should have the same burden of proof and opportunities in a workplace or as a patient.
+(2018) - 7.
 URGES all medical schools and health-care providers to continually assess their physical, environmental and attitudinal surroundings/approach in order to provide and maintain a barrier-free, as well as discrimination-free, environment for their students, faculty, staff, patients and visitors; - a.
-ENCOURAGES that the 'barrier' be defined by the patient/visitor and/or health-care provider as opposed to solely by the health-care provider; (1997) - b.
-URGES the health-care provider to acknowledge the need for auxiliary aids and services, including a sign language interpreter, in communicating with many deaf patients.
-Therefore, the provider is encouraged to seek out and pay for a qualified and appropriately certified sign language interpreter in such instances that the patient or the physician feels it would improve communication.
-(1997) - 8.
-ENCOURAGES health-care providers, at minimum, to acknowledge the culture of people with disabilities and their perspective on (i.e., nondisability, nonpathological) their impairment.
-(2010) - 9.
+ENCOURAGES that the 'barrier' be defined collaboratively by the patient/visitor and/or health-care provider who themselves identify as having a disability whenever possible.
+(2018) - b.
+SUPPORTS the legal obligation of healthcare providers to take reasonable steps to freely provide language access services, including staff/on call interpreters, to both persons with Limited English Proficiency and persons who are deaf or hard of hearing.
+(2018) - 8.
+ENCOURAGES health-care providers, at minimum, to gain an understanding of people with disabilities and their perspectives on (i.e., nondisability, nonpathological) their ability to equally access the healthcare system.
+(2018) - 9.
 ENCOURAGES healthcare providers to eliminate culturally inappropriate language from their vocabularies, and instead use the patient's preferred terminology.
-(2010) - ENCOURAGES health-care providers to continually check with themselves and their patients, and make necessary modifications, to ensure that patients receive equal treatment and accessible and effective healthcare, regardless of their disability.
-(2010)f - 10.
+(2010) - a.
+ENCOURAGES health-care providers to continually check with themselves and their patients, and make necessary modifications, to ensure that patients receive equal treatment and accessible and effective healthcare, regardless of their disability.
+(2010) - 10.
 In regard to treatment of infants with disabilities: - a.
 SUPPORTS the Principles of Treatment of Disabled Infants developed by the American Academy of Pediatrics; (1985) - b.
 OPPOSES federal and state regulations and/or legislation which would impose a governmental or uninvolved third party role in the decision-making process as it relates to the care of the severely ill infant when the infant's best interest is not clearly defined (as outlined in the President's Commission Report on Deciding to Forego Life-Sustaining Treatment); (1985)